 "We have a remarkable program," Bohl said.
 "We have a remarkable group of seniors and they have a tremendous amount of confidence.
 They are not cocky, they have a strong conviction, and we even talked about that during the course of being down by a couple possessions.
 It certainly does not surprise us, but I think it is just another notch.
 We have had a lot of these type of wins, but never over a program like this."

 The redshirt senior engineered the game-winning drive, which went 80 yards and clipped 8 minutes, 30 seconds off the game clock.
-On the touchdown, he spun around after taking the snap and forced his way into the K-State end zone.
+On the touchdown, he spun around after taking the snap and then forced his way into the K-State end zone.

 On Kansas State's final possession, Bison linebacker Grant Olson intercepted Wildcats quarterback Jake Waters to put the game away.

 The two-time-defending Missouri Valley Football Conference champions, who are top-ranked in The Sports Network FCS Top 25, truly were purple people eaters in improving to 7-3 against FCS opponents since 2006.